leopardslab/react-email/README.md

 # React Email

-Emails are a different kind of a beast.
+Emails are a different kind of beast.
 Not every fancy CSS trick you put in works.
-We built this components framework how Email clients wants it.
+We built this components' library depending on how Email clients want it.
 For a start, all the styles are compiled into inline styles.
 But you do not have to worry about putting styles inline.
-Our framework provides great Developer Experience with easy to use mechanisms to let you define the styles as usual, but turned to inlined styles at the end of the day when you send the emails.
+Our library provides great Developer Experience with easy-to-use mechanisms to let you define the styles as usual but turned to inlined styles at the end of the day when you send the emails.
+Also, you don't need to worry about the styling and HTML tags guidelines for different email clients, use our components and leave the handling of compatibility to us.

-## Glimps of usage
+## Glimpses of usage

 ```jsx
 import { Email, Section, Column, Typography } from '@leopardslab/react-email';